sunereyt/Vires-in-Numeris/README.md

 Use at least 18 slots.

-More slots is more wins and more losses:)
+More slots is more wins and more losses.